 Buildup to the Launch of Libra

 The announcement by Laura McCracken is not exactly out of the blue.
-Facebook interest in fintech became clear when it hired David Marcus, former PayPal president, in 2011.
-With the help of David, Facebook has been able to launch many financial applications through its Facebook interface in different countries including Ireland, India, Australia and Canada.
+Facebook’s interest in fintech became clear when it hired David Marcus, former PayPal president, in 2011.
+With the help of David, Facebook has been able to launch many financial IT through its Facebook interface in different countries including Ireland, India, Australia, and Canada.

 According to Reuters, Facebook has also registered a company name Libra Networks in Switzerland.
 It has also bought a trademark from a blockchain startup of the same name.

 The white paper on Facebook cryptocurrency is being eagerly awaited by the fintech world to see if the new Stablecoin has the potential to transform the existing cryptocurrency landscape.
 Some experts claim that it could well turn out to be advantageous to the people staying in developing countries.